 Associated CNS abnormalities include occipital encephalocele, polymicrogyria, agenesis, or dysgenesis of the corpus callosum, and heterotopia.

 Treatment consists of treating the manifestations and associated comorbidities.
 Most patients present with signs and symptoms from increased intracranial pressure, most commonly related to hydrocephalus and posterior fossa cyst.
 For this reason, therapy generally aims to control intracranial pressure, usually through surgery.

-Retrocerebellar arachnoid cysts may be large enough to cause compression of cerebellar hemispheres and fourth ventricle.
+Retrocerebellar arachnoid cysts may be large enough to cause compression of cerebellar hemispheres and the fourth ventricle.

-Blake's cyst presents as a retrocerebellar fluid collection, with a medial line communication to the fourth ventricle.
+Blake's cyst is a retrocerebellar fluid collection with a medial line communication to the fourth ventricle.

-Mega cisterna magna.
-However, the fluid collection is located posteroinferior to a normally developed cerebellum.
+Mega cisterna manga refers to a fluid collection located posteroinferior to a normally developed cerebellum.

 Several comorbidities may also correlate with DWM, including syndromic and non-syndromic, CNS and non-CNS anomalies, chromosomal abnormalities, cardiovascular conditions, mental illness, and severe intellectual disability.

-The diameter of the fetal lateral ventricle through obstetric ultrasound may have substantial prognostic value.
-As described in a previous study, lateral ventricles measuring between 11 to 15 mm correlate with a 21% risk of developmental delay.
-If the diameter measures more than 15 mm, the risk of developmental delay is above 50%.
+The diameter of the fetal lateral ventricle measured by obstetric ultrasound may have substantial prognostic value.
+As described in a previous study, lateral ventricles measuring between 11 mm to 15 mm correlate with a 21% risk of developmental delay.
+If the diameter measures >15 mm, the risk of developmental delay is above 50%.